aezarebski/aas-extended-examples/example-3/example-3-answers.md

 ### Question

 Re-fit the model (as `fit_2`) with the transformed variables and comment on what has changed.

 ### Answer

 The log transformation of the variables has improved the fit.
-There is still some strong collinearity though.
+There is still some strong col-linearity though.

 ```python
 form_2 = 'mpg ~ cylinders + ln_displacement + ln_horsepower + ln_weight + acceleration + year + origin'